itsmeluciaa/Set-Application-Default-Volume/README.md

 3. Save the script.
 4. You can now test if you did everything correctly by double clicking the script and then launching a game.
 5. You can now go download the AutoHotkey to exe compiler from: [AHK github](https://github.com/AutoHotkey/Ahk2Exe)
-6. Run Ahk2Exe and compile your script to a x64 .exe.
+6. Run Ahk2Exe and compile your script to a Unicode 64 .exe.
 In the dropdown menu, select the avaliable V2.x U64.
 7. You can now set this .exe as a startup application, so you never have to worry about it not running.
 You do this by pasting the .exe into: